Eros Pagni: Biography

 Born in La Spezia, at the age of 17, Pagni started attending the Silvio d'Amico National Academy of Dramatic Arts in Rome and then went back to Genoa and played roles in works by William Shakespeare, Molière, Eugene O'Neill, Luigi Pirandello and more.

 As a film actor, Pagni has appeared in more than 30 films since 1964.
-He is well known for his role in Dario Argento's Deep Red and for his collaboration with Lina Wertmüller in films such as Love and Anarchy, Swept Away and All Screwed Up.
+He is well known for his collaboration with Lina Wertmüller in films such as Love and Anarchy, Swept Away and All Screwed Up and for his minor role in Dario Argento's Deep Red.

-He received with all the cast of Ettore Scola's The Dinner the Nastro d'Argento Award for Best Supporting Actor.
+He and all the cast of Ettore Scola's The Dinner received the Nastro d'Argento Award for Best Supporting Actor.

-Occasionally, Pagni is also a voice actor.
-He is notable for having dubbed actors like Aldo Ray in The Green Berets, R. Lee Ermey in Full Metal Jacket and Christopher Lee in Gremlins 2: The New Batch and animated characters such as Judge Claude Frollo from The Hunchback of Notre Dame and Master Shifu in the Kung Fu Panda film series.
+Occasionally, Pagni also serves as a voice actor.
+He is notable for having dubbed in Italian actors like R. Lee Ermey in Full Metal Jacket and Christopher Lee in Gremlins 2: The New Batch and animated characters such as Judge Claude Frollo from The Hunchback of Notre Dame and Master Shifu in the Kung Fu Panda film series.